adkelley/elm-mouse-gesture/Readme.md

 - Display gesture & name of the gesture

 ## Data Structures
-Components are characters to match with a user gesture
+Components are characters to match with a user gesture.

 ```
 type alias Sequence =